angela97le/digital-resume/README.md

 - Oversaw project gantt roadmap by collaborating with cross-functional teams which led to manufacturing 3000 consumer parts.
 - Contributed to product UX design through iterative designs in CAD & user tests.
 Led to 4 patent filings and a [publication](https://www.mdpi.com/2075-4418/11/6/1019).

-- Revamped UX design of a low-performing product from concept to production by conducting user research, defining success metrics, and implementing iterative design improvements leading to increased user satisfaction.
-- Oversaw product roadmap of medical devices end-to-end through agile development by defining specifications and product concept, prototyping, iterative testing, backlog maintenance, and strategy development.
-- Collaborated cross-functionally with design, engineering, patent lawyer, manufacturing, QA, and marketing teams to launch products.

 **Web Designer** @ [Prime Auctioneers](https://www.primeauction88.com/) - Remote _(Jun 2021 - Aug 2021)_
 - Managed a complete redesign of the company website by creating wireframes in Figma, gathering feedback through user interviews, and implementing a new user experience through Wix.
 - Applied a robust content management system to efficiently publish items on site and improved SEO which increased site traffic by 20%